• Lifestyle

 Accelerators and Incubators

 Startups can join accelerator or incubator programs, which offer mentorship, resources, and network access in exchange for equity or fees.
-These programs provide startups valuable support to refine their business models, gain exposure, and attract further investment.
+These programs provide startups with valuable support to refine their business models, gain exposure, and attract further investment.

 Initial Public Offering (IPO)